-TDS concentrations measured in production wells in the Purisima aquifers have historically ranged between 270 and 740 mg/L. TDS concentrations measured in municipal production wells in the Aromas Red Sands aquifer have historically ranged between 95 and 470 mg/L. Inland private wells typically have TDS concentrations between 210 and 480 mg/L. The secondary maximum contaminant level for TDS is 1,000 mg/L. There is a small water system well near Pot Belly Beach Club, east of New Brighton State Beach, that historically had TDS concentrations close to 1,000 mg/L since at least 1994, but there is no increasing trend.
+TDS concentrations measured in production wells in the Purisima aquifers have historically ranged between 270 and 740 mg/L. TDS concentrations measured in municipal production wells in the Aromas Red Sands aquifer have historically ranged between 95 and 470 mg/L. Inland non-municipal wells typically have TDS concentrations between 210 and 480 mg/L. The secondary maximum contaminant level for TDS is 1,000 mg/L. There is a small water system well near Pot Belly Beach Club, east of New Brighton State Beach, that historically had TDS concentrations close to 1,000 mg/L since at least 1994, but there is no increasing trend.

-Chloride concentrations measured in production wells in the Purisima Formation have typically ranged between 10 and 100 mg/L. Chloride concentrations measured in production wells in the

-Aromas aquifer have historically ranged between 8 and 58 mg/L. Inland private wells generally do not have chloride concentrations greater than 20 mg/L. The secondary maximum contaminant level for chloride is 250 mg/L. The private well at Pot Belly Beach Club has historically had chloride concentrations no higher than 140 mg/L.
+Chloride concentrations measured in production wells in the Purisima Formation have typically ranged between 10 and 100 mg/L. Chloride concentrations measured in production wells in the Aromas aquifer have historically ranged between 8 and 58 mg/L. Inland private wells generally do not have chloride concentrations greater than 20 mg/L. The secondary maximum contaminant level for chloride is 250 mg/L. The private well at Pot Belly Beach Club has historically had chloride concentrations no higher than 140 mg/L.

-TDS and chloride concentrations in production wells do not indicate any impacts from seawater intrusion.
+TDS and chloride concentrations in municipal production wells do not indicate any impacts from seawater intrusion.
 Chloride in groundwater that is associated with seawater intrusion is addressed separately from overall water quality by the seawater intrusion sustainability indicator.

-The only changes in TDS and chloride trends that have been observed in the Basin are associated with seawater intrusion.
+The only changes in TDS and chloride trends that have been observed in the Basin are associated with seawater intrusion discussed in Sections 2.2.4.3 and 3.6.